discord-net/Discord.Net/docs/faq/getting-started.md

 # Basic Concepts / Getting Started

 ## How do I get started?
 First of all, welcome!
-Before you delve into using the library; however, you should have some decent understanding of the language you are about to use.
+You may visit us on our Discord should you have any questions.
+Before you delve into using the library, however, you should have some decent understanding of the language you are about to use.
 This library touches on [Task-based Asynchronous Pattern], [polymorphism], [interface] and